 Fewer Innocent Inmates Were Released From Prison In 2017, Study Says

-No one knows how many people falsely convicted of crimes are in prison, but last year 139 of them were exonerated.
+No one knows how many people wrongfully convicted of crimes are in prison, but last year 139 of them were exonerated.
 That's a drop from 2016, when there were 171 such cases.

 The numbers released today by the National Registry of Exonerations shows that Texas still led the nation with 23 exonerees last year followed by Illinois (21), Michigan (14) and New York (13).

-Professor Barbara O'Brien, a Michigan State University law professor and editor of the National Registry says a record high number of cases, 84 of the 139, were tainted by official misconduct by police, prosecutors and other government officials.
+Professor Barbara O'Brien, a Michigan State University law professor and editor of the National Registry, says a record high number of cases, 84 of the 139, were tainted by official misconduct by police, prosecutors and other government officials.

 Mistaken eyewitness identification and false confessions also played a role, while perjury and false accusations affected a record 87 cases.